CS107-gharvar4d/cs107-FinalProject/docs/documentation.md

 ### Some Demos

 - Some simple examples of the user interface for how to use the package is below.
 Running our packages involves:
 - Functional inputs: A class should be called to instantiate the object.
-The constructor requires the following inputs: a list of function inputs as declaration, a list of input values, a function form (methods for repetition and recursion should be provided in preparation of cases like f = x1 x2 ... x100000)
+The constructor requires the following inputs: a `val` input for scaler inputs, with optional seeding for the derivative `der`.
+For vector inputs, `gen_vars` function should be used.
+If the output is a vector, then `AutoDiffVector.vconvert` should be used to vectorize the output.
 - Jacobian of partial derivatives: Lastly, the function returns to the Jacobian matrix, or partial derivatives.

 Example of Creating an AutoDiffVector:
 ```